Algebraic Connectivity Reveals Modulated High-Order Functional Networks in Alzheimer's Disease: Discussion

-Even if these approaches obtained relevant results concordant with previous works, they relied on averaging or summing pair-wise metrics, thus not featuring the real nature of the hypergraph, except for the L2 norm applied to the LASSO coefficients that aggregated the regression coefficients.
-On these bases, the advantage of using the $a(\mathcal{G})$ derives from the fact that featuring the Laplacian matrix of the subgraph (hyperedge) and its decomposition to the second-smallest eigenvalue, we can extract a measure of how well the hyperedges are connected, and avoiding the use of mean of sum operations which brings approximation in the final results.
+Even if these approaches obtained relevant results concordant with previous works, they relied on averaging or summing pairwise metrics, thus not featuring the real nature of the hypergraph, except for the L2 norm applied to the LASSO coefficients that aggregated the regression coefficients.
+On these bases, the advantage of using the $a(\mathcal{G})$ derives from the fact that featuring the Laplacian matrix of the subgraph (hyperedge) and its decomposition to the second-smallest eigenvalue, we can extract a measure of how well the hyperedges are connected avoiding the use of mean or sum operations which brings approximation in the final results.
 The proposed method identified a larger number of hyperedges (9, 22, 48, 60, 75, and 77, where 9 and 75 were in common with the other approaches) statistically different across groups.
-These hyperedges included regions of the somatomotor, dorsal and ventral attentional, default mode, and visual networks.
-Interestingly, some hyperedges (e.g., 48, 60, and 75) grouped regions belonging to different FNs, such as somatomotor and attentional, and visual and default mode, which are usually considered separately in standard atlases.
+These hyperedges included regions of the somatomotor, dorsal and salience/ventral attention, default-mode, and visual FNs.
+Interestingly, some hyperedges (e.g., 48, 60, and 75) grouped regions belonging to different FNs, such as somatomotor and attention, and visual and default-mode, which are usually considered separately in standard atlases.
 This suggests that our approach with hypergraphs could capture more insights and functional organization in AD that conventional methods overlook.
 Most of the significant hyperedges showed reduced $a(\mathcal{G})$ in AD patients, consistent with the idea of a disease-related loss of functional integration \cite{pini2021breakdown}.
-In contrast, hyperedges involving dorsal and ventral attentional networks showed increased connectivity in the AD patients, reflecting possible compensatory effects.
-Further, the functional information that resided in regions belonging to the somatomotor and ventral attention FNs (hyperedges 60 and 75) showed a partial mediation between entorhinal tau load and cognitive performance, indicating that tau pathology may impair cognition by disrupting the coordination of large-scale networks in AD \cite{iordan2024salience,sperling2019impact,bejanin2017tau,mielke2017association,jack2016t}.
-A similar pattern was previously observed employing the FC networks related to episodic memory and executive function as mediators between the tau levels and the memory and executive scores.
-They found that a significant mediation effect of FC was present between tau and memory function, but not in the executive \cite{ziontz2024behaviorally}.
-Their results partially agree with our findings where for the hyperedges 60 and 75, significant mediation effects were present for memory score.
-On the contrary, only in the hyperedge 75 was a mediation effect between tau and executive function observed due to FC.
-Taken together, the obtained results highlighted the plausibility and potential of the proposed approach for deriving hyperedge weights that can capture meaningful functional information in the AD continuum and help understanding the neurophysiological mechanisms underlying Alzheimer's Disease.
+This pattern appeared most prominently in hyperedges formed by regions belonging to the salience/ventral attention, somatomotor, visual, and default-mode FNs which have been previously linked to AD in earlier studies \cite{dolci2025interpretable,dolci2025multimodal,dai2019disrupted}.
+Specifically, prior works have observed functional disruptions in the salience/ventral attention and somatomotor FNs, indicating alterations in these systems during AD progression.
+Likewise, reduced functional integrity in the default-mode and visual FNs has been associated with AD, with greater declines in these FNs corresponding to more severe cognitive impairment \cite{dai2019disrupted,huang2021alzheimer,agosta2010sensorimotor,li2015toward,jalilianhasanpour2019functional}.
+In contrast, hyperedges involving dorsal and salience/ventral attention FNs showed increased connectivity in the AD patients, reflecting possible compensatory effects.
+The compensatory effect pattern in these FNs is still debated in the literature.
+However, some studies found a similar trend to the one observed in our results, i.e., AD greater than MCI greater than HC in terms of functional power, thus confirming our proposed results \cite{franzmeier2017resting,jalilianhasanpour2019functional,balthazar2014neuropsychiatric}.